 Daily average trades

-Here’s how a few of Schwab’s competitors in the industry performed in terms of operating margin in their last fiscal years:
+Here is how a few of the company’s peers in the brokerage industry have fared in terms of operating margins:

 - E*TRADE’s (ETFC) operating margin was 31.0%.

-Together, these companies make up 1.3% of the Vanguard Financials ETF (VFH).
+Together, these companies form 10.8% of the iShares US Broker-Dealers ETF (IAI).